ser-drephs/ser-drephs.github.io/README.md

 # Ser-Drephs Blog

-This is the source code of my personal blog and other public information about me.
+This is the source code of my github.io landing page.

 ## Features of "no-style-please"